vanHeemstraSystems/rituals-management/300/100/300/README.md

 5. Calender Entries
 - If you have linked an item of a Note to a date in a Calendar, the Calendar view will show the item in a grey box.
 Clicking anywhere within the grey box from the Calendar view will bring you back to the Note it references.
-- If you click on a checkbox within a grey box in a Calender view, the checkbox item will be marked as ticked without the need to go bak to the Note it is part of.
+- If you click on a checkbox within a Reference (i.e. a grey box) within an entry in a Calender view, the checkbox item will be marked as ticked without the need to go bak to the Note it is part of.